jay-johnson/donkeycar/docs/parts/controllers.md

 - add the line: `options bluetooth disable_ertm=1`
 - reboot so that this takes affect.
-- after reboot you can verify that disable_ertm is set to true entering this command oin a terminal: `cat /sys/module/bluetooth/parameters/disable_ertm`
+- after reboot you can verify that disable_ertm is set to true entering this command in a terminal: `cat /sys/module/bluetooth/parameters/disable_ertm`
 - the result should print 'Y'.
 If not, make sure the above steps have been done correctly.

-Once that is done, you can pair your controller to your Raspberry Pi using the blue tooth tool.
+Once that is done, you can pair your controller to your Raspberry Pi using the bluetooth tool.
 Enter the following command into a bash shell prompt:

 ```bash
 sudo bluetoothctl